findonflow/find/frontpage.md

 ## why is my lease locked?
 Your lease is locked because it is over a year since you last paid for it.
 You can reactivate it.
 The lease will be freed for anybody else after 90 days

-## how can i sell my lease
+## how can I sell my lease
-A lease in FIND is not a NFT, bauce the current NFT standard makes it impossible for the FIND network to be correct whene moving/selling leases.
+A lease in FIND is not a NFT, because the current NFT standard makes it impossible for the FIND network to be correct when moving/selling leases.

-FIND has built in suport for a sophistiated market.
+FIND has built in support for a sophisticated market.
  - a user can bid on any lease in what we call a blind bid
- - a owner can accept a blind bid and directly sell or use that to start an auction.
+ - an owner can accept a blind bid and directly sell or use that to start an auction.
- - a owner can list a lease for direct sale, any bid at that price will sell it instantly
+ - an owner can list a lease for direct sale, any bid at that price will sell it instantly
- - a owner cal list a leaes for auction specifying:
+ - an owner can list a lease for auction specifying:
    - the minimum bid to start the auction
    - the reserve price that must be met to fulfill the sale
    - the duration of the auction
- - an late bid on a auction in FIND will automatically extend the auction to 5 minutes remaining
+ - a late bid on an auction in FIND will automatically extend the auction to 5 minutes remaining
- - a user can mamage his bids in his profile
+ - a user can manage his bids in his profile
   - a bid can be cancelled if it is a blind bid or if the bid is on a lease that is now free
   - a bid can be increased
  - anybody both a user and a owner can fulfill an ended auction.